SEO Made Simple: A Step-by-Step Guide for 2026

 How does SEO work?

-How does SEO help Google?
+How does SEO help Google, Claude, ChatGPT, and others?

 Why is SEO important to my website?

-When you optimize your website and help Google understand what it’s about, they’re more likely to show it to people searching for the information you have on your site.
+SEO is important to your website because when you optimize your website and help Google understand what it’s about, they’re more likely to show it to people searching for the information you have on your site.
 Conversely, if you haven’t optimized your website, it will be a lot harder for Google to know when to show it to potential customers, and because of that, you won’t get much traffic from them.

 What’s most important to my SEO?